lucasrngl/lucasrngl/README.md

-Computer Science student and problem solver, developing software solutions.
+Computer Science student and problem solver, focused on back-end development.

 Self-taught, proactive and always looking to improve products and ideas.